tmivanus/Springboard/Capstone_02/README.md

 'countries_data.csv' contains the abbreviation code and the full name of several countries.
 From it comes 'country_dic', which is a dictionary with abbreviation code (key) and full name (value) for each country, and 'country_indic', which is the inverted 'country_dic' dictionary.

+'us_regions_data.csv' contains the abbreviation code and the full name of all US states and territories.
+From it comes 'us_region_dic', which is a dictionary with abbreviation code (key) and full name (value) for each US state or territory, and 'us_region_indic', which is the inverted 'us_region_dic' dictionary.